 Our Nominating and Governance Committee regularly evaluates our Board to ensure that our directors have the broad range of skills, expertise, industry knowledge and diversity of background and experience needed to support our long-term strategy.
-Prior to each annual general meeting of shareholders, our Nominating and Governance Committee recommends to our Board nominee candidates that it has found to be well-qualified, willing and available to serve.
+Prior to each annual general meeting of shareholders, our Nominating and Governance Committee recommends to our Board nominee candidates that it has found to be well-qualified.

+willing and available to serve.
 In addition, our Nominating and Governance Committee recommends candidates to serve on our Board at other times during the year, as needed.

 As described in our Corporate Governance Guidelines, our Nominating and Governance Committee seeks to recommend directors who: (1) understand elements relevant to the success of a publicly traded company, (2) understand our business and (3) have a strong educational and professional background.
-In selecting director nominees, our Nominating and Governance

-Committee also considers the individual's independence, character, ability to exercise sound judgment and demonstrated leadership skills.
+In selecting director nominees, our Nominating and Governance Committee also considers the individual's independence, character, ability to exercise sound judgment and demonstrated leadership skills.
 The Board is also committed to seeking out women and minority candidates as well as candidates with diverse backgrounds, experiences and skills as part of each Board search the Company undertakes.
 Our Nominating and Governance Committee may engage a third-party search firm to assist it in identifying candidates for our Board.
+For example, our Nominating and Governance Committee is currently working with a third-party search firm to identify additional well-qualified female and diverse candidates for consideration as potential Board candidates.

 Our Nominating and Governance Committee will identify and consider candidates suggested by outside directors, management and/or shareholders and evaluate them in accordance with its established criteria.
 Director candidates recommended by shareholders will be considered in the same manner as recommendations from other sources.
-If a shareholder desires to recommend a director candidate for consideration by our

-Nominating and Governance Committee, recommendations should be sent in writing to the General Counsel and Assistant Secretary, Norwegian Cruise Line Holdings Ltd., 7665 Corporate Center Drive Miami, Florida 33126, together with appropriate biographical information concerning each proposed director candidate.
+If a shareholder desires to recommend a director candidate for consideration by our Nominating and Governance Committee, recommendations should be sent in writing to the General Counsel and Assistant Secretary, Norwegian Cruise Line Holdings Ltd., 7665 Corporate Center Drive Miami, Florida 33126, together with appropriate biographical information concerning each proposed director candidate.